josephsamuellee/fitbit_iso8601/README.md

  2. this fitbit randomly turns off. so have to wait until waking up or charging. so probably can remove the charging refresh and just go to a button when it fails to refresh

+21 oct 2022
+Added new feature (probably more power) so that we don't have bugs of missing week number (or at least manual update).